wayneashleyberry/blog/content/posts/buildvcs.md

 **_Build packages, not files_**

-> "Version control information is embedded if the go command is invoked in a directory within a Git, Mercurial, Fossil, or Bazaar repository, and the `main` package and its containing main module are in the same repository.
-This information may be omitted using the flag `-buildvcs=false`." — https://tip.golang.org/doc/go1.18
+> Version control information is embedded if the go command is invoked in a directory within a Git, Mercurial, Fossil, or Bazaar repository, and the `main` package and its containing main module are in the same repository.
+This information may be omitted using the flag `-buildvcs=false`. — https://tip.golang.org/doc/go1.18

 ```sh
 # These will work